-How does the ISA Passport work?
+How does the Irish Sailing Passport work?

 Some sailors will be too young to have their own email addresses, and, in these cases, it is recommended that they use a parent’s email address (this will work for several children in the same household).
 Once they are old enough to change to a personal email, they simply log on to their passport, and change their email address.

 Your data is safe and under YOUR control.
 Under Data Protection Legislation, this information must be owned by the Individual Sailor (or their parent) and only they can alter, amend or delete that information.
 Similarly the Irish Sailing and our Club / Centre use of that information, and the evaluation platform Checklick, must be governed by specific terms and conditions of use which we have set out in detail, to which each sailor must agree before their passport goes live.
 The terms under which the Club / Centre and the Irish Sailing can use this information is solely for managing, communicating with and recording the progress of the sailors through the Clubs and the Irish Sailing Schemes.
 Your details will NOT be sold to any third parties or used by the Club / Centre or Irish Sailing to market other, non Irish Sailing Sail Training, products and services.
 Similarly, all this data must be protected from third party access, and Checklick is subject to laws which require them take all appropriate steps to protect your data.
 The Irish Sailing and Checklick will monitor traffic on the platform to ensure that the data is as well protected as possible.